 You might be wondering how long Wellbutrin stays in your system.
-We will answer that below and provide you with other information, such as side effects, overdose symptoms, how long it affects your mood and so on.
+We will answer that below and provide you with other information, such as side effects, overdose symptoms, and how long it affects your mood.
 You will also learn about recovery if you find yourself taking too much Wellbutrin.

 What Is Wellbutrin?

 Wellbutrin is a unique antidepressant.
 Most antidepressants affect your serotonin levels to improve your mood.
 While this is common and usually effective, it doesn’t work for everyone.
 Wellbutrin is a norepinephrine and dopamine reuptake inhibitor, or NDRI.
 This means that it actually affects your norepinephrine and dopamine levels rather than serotonin.
-Both serotonin and dopamine affect your mood, so some people might find that this is more effective for them.
+Both serotonin and dopamine affect your mood, so some people might find that Wellbutrin is more effective.